SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 There are two ways to create autos with an `AutoFactory`: [command compositions](#using-command-compositions) or the [`AutoRoutine`](#using-autoroutine) class.
 For short and simple autos, command compositions may be the best choice for you.
 However, if your auto includes many segments, complex logic, or branching behavior, `AutoRoutine` is likely the best option.

 !!! tip
-    The following examples use "segmented trajectories": multiple reusable small trajectories that can be combined to create an entire autonomous sequence.
-You may be used to the more traditional approach of "monolithic trajectories", which is a single trajectory that spans the entire autonomous period, running from start to finish without stopping.
+    The following examples use "segmented" trajectories: multiple reusable small trajectories that can be combined to create an entire autonomous sequence.
+You may be used to the more traditional approach of "monolithic" trajectories, which is a single trajectory that spans the entire autonomous period, running from start to finish without stopping.

     Monolithic trajectories may be more cumbersome in some scenarios (*especially* for branching autos), and you may find it more difficult to inject logic in-between points of interest along a trajectory.